DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 * personal statement
 * references

 Your personal statement needs to cover your teaching approach, your experience and how you would contribute to the life of the school.
-Your personal statement needs to cover your teaching approach, your experience and how you would contribute to the life of the school.

 [Get tips on writing a personal statement](https://www.tes.com/jobs/careers-advice/application-and-interview/how-write-perfect-teaching-personal-statement).